 Back

-US Treasury Imposes Sanctions on Iranian, Venezuelan Oil Networks and Iranian Officials
+US Treasury Imposes Sanctions on Entities in Iran, Venezuela, and Southeast Asia

 View source

-The U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) has announced multiple sanctions actions targeting entities and individuals involved in the petroleum sectors of Iran and Venezuela, as well as Iranian officials and financial networks.
-These actions were taken under various executive orders and are part of ongoing U.S. policy.
+The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) has announced multiple sanctions actions targeting individuals, companies, and vessels involved in the petroleum and financial sectors of Iran and Venezuela, as well as entities linked to a transnational criminal organization operating in Southeast Asia.
+The actions were taken under various executive orders and are part of a broader policy of economic pressure.

 • Lisboa Shipping Company Limited (Hong Kong)